hleveillegauvin/CodingClub/README.md

 bc -l <<< "($tonic/$total)*100"
 ```

 The `kern -x` command it very useful, but sometimes we'll want to be more specific about the type of information we want to keep.
 For example, imagine we were interested in the relationship between pitches and phrases.
 The `kern -x` command gets rid of all the phrase markings in our file (`{}`), making it useless for this problem.
 Instead, we can use `humsed` to edit our file and only keep the relevant information.
-The `humsed`command is a special version of `sed` designed specifically to manipulate Humdrum files.
+The `humsed` command is a special version of `sed` designed specifically to manipulate Humdrum files.
 In contrast to `sed`, Humdrum interpretations and comments are not affected by `humsed`; only Humdrum data records will be modified:

     humsed '/^[^=]/ s/[^A-Ga-gr}{]//g; s/^$/./' nova001.krn

-Let's breakdown this query:
+Let's break down this query:

   * `/^[^=]/` is used to tell `humsed` to ignore lines representing barlines. `[^=]` means 'not =' meaning all characters except =.
-The initial carret (`^`) is an achor used to indicate the start of a string.
+The initial caret (`^`) is an anchor used to indicate the start of a string.
 As such, we are telling `humsed` to only work on lines that start (`^`) with 'not =' (`[^=]`).

   * `s/[^A-Ga-gr}{]//g` is used to substitute characters.
-The initial carret means 'not', meaning substitute all characters except the ones specified within the square brackets. `A-G` means any uppercase letters between A-G, `a-g` means any lower case letters between a and g, and `r`, `}`, and `{` represents unique characters.
+The initial caret means 'not', meaning substitute all characters except the ones specified within the square brackets. `A-G` means any uppercase letters between A-G, `a-g` means any lower case letters between a and g, and `r`, `}`, and `{` represents unique characters.
 Since `A-Ga-g` is used to represent pitches, `r` is used to represent rests, and `{ }` are used to represent phrase markings, we are effectively asking `humsed` to find all the characters that do no represent pitches, rests, or phrase markings, and replace them with nothing.
 Notice how in the query, we typed `}{` instead of `{}`.
-Since parentheses and brackets often have special meanings, writing it this ways, i.e. `}{`, prevents the terminal to assume that the brackets are used to enclose something.
+Since parentheses and brackets often have special meanings, writing it this way, i.e. `}{`, prevents the terminal to assume that the brackets are used to enclose something.

   * `;` is a command separator in Unix.
 It is the equivalent of pressing `[return]` on your keyboard in the terminal.
 We are using it because we want to run two `humsed` commands one after another.

   * `s/^$/./` is used to find empty lines (which are illegals in Humdrum) and replace them with a dot (`.`) character.
 The dot character is a null token.
-The carret (`^`) is an achor representing a the start of a line, and the dollar sign (`$`) is an anchor representing the end of a line.
+The caret (`^`) is an anchor representing the start of a line, and the dollar sign (`$`) is an anchor representing the end of a line.
 When used together (`^$`), they represent an empty line.

 Imagine that we want to know which pitches begin and end phrases in a song.
 We'll use `grep` to search for all the lines containing either the beginning of a phrase or the end of a phrase: